VirtualButFake/wally/README.md

 The code is not pretty (I am not a Rust developer, and I have no idea what I'm doing)

+I have hosted a registry for Lune tools at https://wally.tijne.net, which you're free to use if you want (it does have search functionality disabled, which is an issue with using local storage on Wally).
+Alternatively you can host your own.
+Setup is identical to the original Wally.

 <div align="center" width="800">
     <img alt="Wally Logo" src="wally-logo.svg" />